-You've just unwrapped your presents on Christmas morning, and lo and behold, there's a brand-new Windows laptop in the box.
+You've just unwrapped your Christmas or birthday present, and lo and behold, there's a brand-new Windows laptop in the box.
 As you set it up, you recall that you've heard a lot about the threats of malware and viruses, and you wonder if you need to buy third-party antivirus software for your shiny new machine.

-The answer is: Maybe you don't.
+The answer is: Maybe not.
 Windows 10 and Windows 11 come with their own antivirus software called Microsoft Defender Antivirus, aka Windows Defender.
-It used to be terrible, but in the past few years Microsoft has totally turned it around, and Defender is now one of the best antivirus programs, free or paid, at detecting, blocking and neutralizing malware.
+It used to be terrible.
+But in the past few years Microsoft has totally turned it around, and Defender is now one of the best antivirus programs, free or paid, at detecting, blocking and neutralizing malware.

 The downside of Defender

 As a result, if your Chrome or Firefox browser stumbles across a malicious website, you'll have to rely upon the browser's own protection, not Microsoft's.
-(To be fair, the protections on Chrome and Firefox are pretty good.)
+(To be fair, the protections on Chrome and Firefox are pretty good on their own.)

 Microsoft does have browser extensions for Chrome and Firefox, but they're limited to machines running the Pro, Enterprise or Education versions of Windows 10 and Windows 11.